powertac/powertac-server/README.md

     ./mvnw
     gulp

-Bower is used to manage CSS and JavaScript dependencies used in this application.
+[Bower][] is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

+For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ## Building for production

-To optimize the visualizer2 client for production, run:
+To optimize the visualizer2 application for production, run:

     ./mvnw -Pprod clean package

-This will concatenate and minify CSS and JavaScript files.
+This will concatenate and minify the client CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.
 To ensure everything worked, run:

     java -jar target/*.war

 Then navigate to [http://localhost:8080](http://localhost:8080) in your browser.

+Refer to [Using JHipster in production][] for more details.

 ## Testing

+To launch your application's tests, run:

+    ./mvnw clean test

+### Client tests

 Unit tests are run by [Karma][] and written with [Jasmine][].
 They're located in `src/test/javascript/` and can be run with: